Association of Film Commissioners International

 Association of Film Commissioners International (AFCI) is worldwide network of more than 360 commissions from 40 countries on every continent except Antarctica.
 The AFCI represents trained, experienced and professional Film Commissioners and their offices and staff, sets standards and provides professional education, offers training and business services in the field of Film Commissioning, and provides regular marketing and network opportunities in Hollywood and around the world for Film Commissions.

 History

-The AFCI was founded in 1975 to serve the growing needs of on-location film and television production.
-Originally, the AFCI was formed by a small group of film commissioners who wanted to share information and learn from one another's experiences.
-The AFCI incorporated in Washington, D.C. in 1983.
+The Association of Film Commissioners (AFC) was founded in 1975 to serve the growing needs of on-location film and television production.
+Originally, the AFC was formed by a small group of film commissioners who wanted to share information and learn from one another's experiences.
+The AFC incorporated in Washington, D.C. in 1983.
+Following an increase in international membership, in 1988, the organisation changed their name to the Association of Film Commissioners International.
 Since then, the AFCI has expanded into a worldwide network of more than 360 commissions from 40 countries on every continent except Antarctica.

 Members

 Members of the AFCI are Film Commissions from around the world.
 A film commission is a purpose-built organization or department set up by an interested city, county, state / province or federal government with the specific mandate of promoting and developing filming activity within the jurisdiction.
 The primary goal of any film commission is to attract film and video production to an area in order to accrue locally realized benefits from hiring local crews and talent, renting local equipment, using hotel rooms, rental cars, catering services, or any number of goods and services supplied on location.
 In other words, Film Offices attract Film & TV productions to their locations, and then ensure that the location capitalizes on that production activity.

 Member Film Commissions have typically been established by cities, counties, states / provinces or federal governments, and are generally operated and funded by various agencies of government, such as the governor's office, the mayor's office, chambers of commerce, convention and visitors’ bureaus, tourism offices and business and economic development departments.